MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/data-warehouse/quickstart.md

 ## Microsoft account

 A Microsoft account (MSA) is the combination of an email address and a password used to sign in to all Microsoft products and services.
-If a user uses an email address and password to sign in to these or other services, then the user already has a Microsoft account; however, the user can also sign up for a new one at any time.
+If a user uses an email address and password to sign in to these or other services, then the user already has a Microsoft account.

+However, the user can also sign up for a new one at any time.
 You can find more information at [account.microsoft.com](https://account.microsoft.com/account).

-If you don't have an organizational account or a Microsoft account, you can quickly create an organizational account at [signup.live.com](https://signup.live.com):
+If you don't have an organizational account or a Microsoft account, you can quickly create an organizational account at [signup.live.com](https://signup.live.com), as shown below.

 ![Screenshot of Microsoft account sign up dialog](media/quickstart/dw-quickstart-step6.png)